Causes and Treatments of Pressure Behind Your Eye

 - Double vision

 - Blurry vision

 - Numbness around the eyes

 - Swelling around the eyes

 Treatment for facial pressure due to facial injury will focus on healing the facial damage first.
 If eye pressure persists, other treatments may be explored to diagnose any additional damage or underlying issues.

 The feeling of pressure behind the eyes alone is not a serious medical condition and over the counter solutions could help ease the pain and discomfort.
 However, some symptoms, like loss of vision, fever, swelling, or frequent headaches should be evaluated by a physician for proper diagnosis.

-If you’re experiencing any of the above symptoms or think you might have an eye condition resulting to pressure behind your eyes, contact your primary care physician for a medical review.
+If you’re experiencing any of the above symptoms or think you might have an eye condition, contact your primary care physician for a medical review.
 If an eye specialist is required, feel free to contact us for a personal consultation.